• Home

 Binge Eating Scale (BES)

-• The BES is a 16-item questionnaire that can assess the presence of behaviors, thoughts, and emotional states indicative of eating disorders.
+• 16-item questionnaire detects behaviors, thoughts, and emotional states indicative of eating disorders.

-• The BES can also distinguish obesity from binge eating severity (Gormally, 1982).
+• Reliably distinguishes obesity from binge eating severity (Gormally, 1982).

-• Research using this scale finds individuals with severe binge eating often set up diets that are “unrealistically strict” and also report low expectations about their ability to sustain a diet (Gormally1982; Duarte, 2015).
+• Finds individuals with severe binge eating often set up "unrealistically strict" diets and report low expectations about their ability to sustain a diet (G. 1982; Duarte, 2015).

 Take the BES